rnlg/LiteRed2/README.md

 # <span style='color:#FF7276'>LiteRed2</span> *Mathematica* package

 ***LiteRed2*** is conceived as an essential update of the LiteRed package by the same author (Roman Lee).
 Its purpose is the IBP reduction of the multiloop diagrams.

+Please, check [Discussions](https://github.com/rnlg/LiteRed2/discussions) for announcements and feedback.

 ### Installation